-- 9.2 There shall be established in each port a joint committee composed of an equal number of registered clerks' representatives and an equal number of employer representatives.
-It shall be the responsibility and obligation of such committee to establish qualifications and to pass on all promotions of the classifications contained in the respective Port Supplements. - 9.21 Such qualifications shall include: - (a) Competency and ability to perform work as required in the respective classifications. - (b) Ability to direct work and supervise operations. - (c) Ability to maintain and promote harmonious relations on the job and between the parties to this Agreement. - (d) Ability to handle men. - (e) Ability to secure conformance to the Agreement. - (f) Any other qualification that the joint committee may consider necessary. - (g) Length of service in the industry and classification shall constitute the determining factor in promotions, provided above qualifications (a to f) are equal. - 9.22 The joint committee shall examine and pass upon all applications for promotion and eligibility for promotion as follows: - 9.221 Either individual registered clerks or the employers may file with the committee notice of desire for promotion or to upgrade, in which case the joint committee will consider such notice and classify the applicant according to qualifications as outlined herein, and once having been qualified are thereby eligible for promotion.
+9.2 There shall be established in each port a joint committee composed of an equal number of registered clerks' representatives and an equal number of employer representatives.
+It shall be the responsibility and obligation of such committee to establish qualifications and to pass on all promotions of the classifications contained in the respective Port Supplements.

+9.21 Such qualifications shall include:

+- (a) Competency and ability to perform work as required in the respective classifications. - (b) Ability to direct work and supervise operations. - (c) Ability to maintain and promote harmonious relations on the job and between the parties to this Agreement. - (d) Ability to handle men. - (e) Ability to secure conformance to the Agreement. - (f) Any other qualification that the joint committee may consider necessary. - (g) Length of service in the industry and classification shall constitute the determining factor in promotions, provided above qualifications (a to f) are equal.

+9.22 The joint committee shall examine and pass upon all applications for promotion and eligibility for promotion as follows:

+9.221 Either individual registered clerks or the employers may file with the committee notice of desire for promotion or to upgrade, in which case the joint committee will consider such notice and classify the applicant according to qualifications as outlined herein, and once having been qualified are thereby eligible for promotion.

-- 9.222 Preferred daily clerks and monthly clerks having already been qualified and employed as such, in accordance with the provisions of this Contract Document, may be promoted temporarily by the employers, in which case additional clerks to fill the vacancies if any are thereby created in the low- - er classifications, shall be obtained from the dispatching hall provided, further, that the limitations imposed by other provisions of this Contract Document, for the purpose of equalizing earnings by limiting the number of clerks that may be promoted in this manner, are observed. - 9.23 All permanent promotions must be approved by the promotion committee, and having once been approved, no further recourse to the committee is necessary by registered clerks or employer.
-Application of this paragraph shall not prevent employers making temporary promotions as provided in Section 9.222. - 9.231 The joint promotion committee shall post in the dispatching hall and furnish to each employer lists of the registered clerks that have been certified as qualified and eligible for promotion by the committee. - 9.3 Competent men with adequate experience and training shall be made available to the employers.
-In the event of a shortage of fully registered men, limited registered men or casuals, or both, may be used by the employer in any of the classifications covered by this Agreement or the Port Supplements. - 9.31 Subject to the ultimate control of the Joint Coast Labor Relations Committee, the Joint Port Labor Relations Committee shall provide for the availability of the necessary men when there are not sufficient such competent clerks available. - 9.4 The Employers will train registered clerks in all classifications and administer the necessary training programs, including training clerks in the operation of computer remote terminals, electronic or mechanical devices, etc.
+9.222 Preferred daily clerks and monthly clerks having already been qualified and employed as such, in accordance with the provisions of this Contract Document, may be promoted temporarily by the employers, in which case additional clerks to fill the vacancies if any are thereby created in the lower classifications, shall be obtained from the dispatching hall provided, further, that the limitations imposed by other provisions of this Contract Document, for the purpose of equalizing earnings by limiting the number of clerks that may be promoted in this manner, are observed.

-SECTION 10 ORGANIZATION OF GANGS, GANG SIZES AND MANNING AND METHODS OF DISPATCHING SECTION 11 NO STRIKES, LOCKOUTS, AND WORK STOPPAGES
+9.23 All permanent promotions must be approved by the promotion committee, and having once been approved, no further recourse to the committee is necessary by registered clerks or employer.
+Application of this paragraph shall not prevent employers making temporary promotions as provided in Section 9.222.

+9.231 The joint promotion committee shall post in the dispatching hall and furnish to each employer lists of the registered clerks that have been certified as qualified and eligible for promotion by the committee.

+9.3 Competent men with adequate experience and training shall be made available to the employers.
+In the event of a shortage of fully registered men, limited registered men or casuals, or both, may be used by the employer in any of the classifications covered by this Agreement or the Port Supplements.

+9.31 Subject to the ultimate control of the Joint Coast Labor Relations Committee, the Joint Port Labor Relations Committee shall provide for the availability of the necessary men when there are not sufficient such competent clerks available.

+9.4 The Employers will train registered clerks in all classifications and administer the necessary training programs, including training clerks in the operation of computer remote terminals, electronic or mechanical devices, etc.

+9.41 A steady worker, after serving the Union as an elected official, has the right to be reinstated in his/her same steady job with the same seniority and at the same company, and that job shall be filled on a temporary basis.

+9.42 A training program shall be developed to ensure qualified registrants for relief, replacement, or expansion.